ssjdan27/ssjdan27/README.md

 - Fundamentals of Project Management 📈
 - Discrete Math :atom:
 - Data Structures and Algorithms 🖱️
-- Special Topics in CS 💻
+- Emerging Topics in CS 💻
 - Intro to Complex Analysis 🧮
 <!--
 **ssjdan27/ssjdan27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.